 A Registered Retirement Savings Plan (RRSP) is a savings and investment option designed for both employees and self-employed individuals to plan for their retirement.
 RRSP contributions offer significant tax benefits, allowing contributors to save money during their working years while postponing tax payments until retirement saving when their marginal tax rate is often lower compared to their working years.
 By utilizing an RRSP, individuals can optimize their retirement savings and minimize their tax obligations.

 Any income you earn within the RRSP is exempt from tax.
 You only have to pay tax when you withdraw funds from the plan.
-This is why many Canadian taxpayers commonly use RRSP to help them save for retirement, with the expectation that they will likely be in a lower tax bracket by the time they retire.
-So the future withdrawals will be taxed at a lower rate than today.
+This is why many Canadian taxpayers commonly use an RRSP to help them save for retirement, with the expectation that they will likely be in a lower tax bracket by the time they retire.
+So future withdrawals will be taxed at a lower rate than today.

 Setting up an RRSP